A Closer Look: Gibson G-45 Standard and Studio Guitars

 And that is pretty much it!
 It’s slightly less ‘finished’, in a sense, but that kind of adds to the rustic charm.
 The Gibson G45 Studio still comes fitted with a Fishman Sonitone pickup and still has a hard-shell case.
 The cosmetic differences are there, but they are relatively minor.

 Gibson’s new G-45 models make owning a genuine, satisfying, bona fide Gibson USA acoustic guitar an achievable reality for a great many players.
 These excellent workhorses are full of Gibson tone and playability, with timeless looks, quality hardware and a fitted case.
-The argument to own one of these is quite overwhelming!
-Test one out today at your local guitarguitar or click through to buy your Gibson G-45 here.
+The temptation to own one of these is quite overwhelming!
+How do you like them?
+Do you prefer the standard or studio model?
+Share your thoughts in the comments below.